Training Multi-Layer Over-Parametrized Neural Network in Subquadratic Time: Introduction

 \end{theorem}

-The above theorem establishes the linear convergence behavior of our method.
-However, compared to one-hidden layer case, our analysis is much more sophisticated since we have to carefully control the probability so that it does not blow up exponentially with respect to the number of layers.
+The above theorem establishes the linear convergence rate of our method.
+However, compared to the one-hidden layer case, our analysis is more sophisticated as we must control the probability so it does not exponentially blow up with respect to the number of layers.

+Our convergence argument follows a novel and systematic approach to analyze the dynamics of multi-layer neural tangent kernels.
+Previous works either depend exponentially on the number of layers $L$ in network width~\cite{dllwz19} or directly analyze training dynamics, requiring a data-separable assumption~\cite{als19_dnn}.
+Our analysis builds upon these works, providing a comprehensive theory of multi-layer NTKs under first- or second-order perturbations, thus greatly extending the landscape of NTK-based convergence theory.
+The framework we developed is also compatible with sparser, shifted ReLU activations.

+We note that since we are essentially learning an NTK, the generalization guarantee of our approach is at least as good as that of an NTK~\cite{adhlw19}.
+The generalization bound of the shifted ReLU has also been carefully examined in~\cite{yjz+23}.

-The next theorem concerns the \emph{cost per iteration} of our algorithm. \begin{theorem}[Runtime, informal version of Theorem~\ref{thm:alg_app}] There exists a randomized algorithm (Algorithm~\ref{alg:main}) that trains a multi-layer neural network of width $m$ with the cost per training iteration being
+The next theorem concerns the \emph{cost per iteration} of our algorithm. \begin{theorem}[Runtime] There exists a randomized algorithm (Algorithm~\ref{alg:main}) that trains a multi-layer neural network of width $m$ with the cost per training iteration being $\wt O(nm^{2-\Omega(1)})$.
+Furthermore, if $m \geq n^4$, then the cost per iteration is